 A damp day beckons the following morning.
 The sea is calmer, more muted but the birdsong is loud and echoes around the campsite.
 The area is peppered with fishing paraphernalia: colourful buoys, creels, rope of varying lengths and colours and boats of varying conditions.
 A lone black lamb catches our eye as we make our way to the 40 minute crossing back to Eriskay for the drive back up through the Hebrides and towards out last island - Isle of Lewis.

 This final part of the road trip takes in some incredible sights.
 Beaches of white sands and turquoise waters with names such as Scarista, Horgabost, Sielebost and Luskentyre mesmerise us.
 The evening brings even bigger treats with the setting sun turning the landscape a burnt orange.

 We stop at Calanais Stones as the sky mellows to a dusky pink, the sky just adding to the allure of these mysterious stones.
 Our last day upon us we make our way up to the final wayfaring point of the trip: the Butt of Lewis and its imposing lighthouse.

 The crossing back to the mainland on calm soft water completes what has been one of our most memorable adventures.
 Lifelong memories have been made.
 This won't be our last time on these wild and beautiful shores.

 Inspired on your own wheeled adventure through Scotland's roads?
-Check out our how to on driving on single track roads in Scotland here, or our guide on one of Scotlands most spectacular roads - the Bealach Na Bà - here.
+Check out our guide about how to drive on single track roads in Scotland, or discover one of Scotland's most spectacular roads, the Bealach Na Bà.